 We are committed to widening access to our products through our approach to pricing and access.
-We do not believe that long-term donations and/or donations for the treatment of chronic diseases are a sustainable approach for creating the capacity and capability needed to manage the healthcare challenges faced by many countries.
-However, we recognise the importance of targeted product donations in the form of humanitarian assistance or as emergency support when natural disasters hit.
-Similarly, although we believe government-led programmes offer the best opportunity for achieving stable and sustainable vaccination, we work with partner organisations to help coordinate, manage and respond to vaccine requests from Civil Society Organisations (CSOs) in the event of a humanitarian crisis.
+We do not believe that long-term donations are a sustainable approach for creating the capacity and capability needed to manage the healthcare challenges faced by many countries.
+However, we recognise the importance of targeted product donations in the form of humanitarian assistance or as emergency support when disasters hit.